DeeMcCart/CI_PP2_HumbleNumble/README.md

 ### Design Images
 This site has very few images as the focus is on the game content.
+A 'Wordle-type' logo is used on the Intro page.

 ### Design Images - Icons and Symbols